 There is an extremely high mortality rate of patients, showing hip fracture among the first causes of death within the first year after the incident.

-It is estimated that the financial costs of fractures due to osteoporosis are over $17 million.
+It is projected that by 2025, more than 3 million cases of osteoporotic fracture will occur annually, with an estimated cost of 25.3 billion dollars .
 However, many of these fractures could have been prevented if the family doctor had simply offered a routine bone density test.

 HEDIS – Medicare understands the significance of screening for osteoporosis, suggesting bone density testing for women at risk over the age of sixty-seven.
 A fracture then is at a critical pivot point, and when it occurs, a follow-up assessment should also take place by the following six months.
 The physician/provider must assure that the “Gap” is closed when a patient has a fracture.
 This means that if a patient has not had a bone density assessment two years before the fracture, there is still a six-month window to complete a bone density screening.